-We decided to ask our experts a series of questions we found popular amongst our community members.
+We decided to ask our advocates a series of questions we found popular amongst our community members.
 One question, in particular, is the question surrounding fatigue.
-See how our experts answered the question, “Is fatigue a symptom of asthma?”
+See how our team of respiratory therapists and asthma educators answered the question, "Is fatigue a symptom of asthma?"

 Fatigue can occur after a flare-up

 Yes!
 While fatigue isn’t one of the more common asthma symptoms, it definitely can happen.
 When your body is working harder to breathe, it makes your body tired.
 Your body is having to compensate to bring more oxygenated blood from your lungs to the rest of your body so, in turn, you feel overall fatigued.
 Also, after a significant asthma flare-up, you may feel pretty fatigued for a period of time while your body recovers to its normal healthy state.1,2

 Response from Leon C. Lebowitz, BA, RRT:

 Asthma is characterized by hypersensitivity of the airways.
 We tend to describe the main symptoms of asthma as coughing, wheezing, shortness of breath, and chest tightness, which may include pain or pressure.3